 The last section

-The autohof was a very large gas station, with a store and a terrace.
+The autohof was a huge gas station with a store and a terrace.
 It was 15:30, so we had plenty of time left for a beer.
-We had deserved one.
+We deserved one.
 They sold cans of an entire liter.
-Because of the credit card limit we also 'needed' to buy some ice cream.
+Because of the credit card limit, we also 'needed' to buy some ice cream.

 One liter of beer

-The mesh pattern of my gloves had gotten sunburned in my hands.
+The mesh pattern of my gloves had gotten sunburned on my hands.

-A little past 16:00 the bus arrived.
+A little past 16:00, the bus arrived.
 It was a long one with a lorry.
-The driver came out as well as the travel attendant.
+The driver came out, as well as the travel attendant.
 The driver was a tall, bald, broad guy.
-He said 'you were the ones that called me yesterday, am I right?'.
-This was the first driver we have ever seen who loaded our bikes carefully.
-After we loaded the bikes and our luggage we quickly entered the bus.
+He said, 'you were the ones that called me yesterday, am I right?'.
+This was the first driver we had ever seen who loaded our bikes carefully.
+After we loaded the bikes and our luggage, we quickly entered the bus.
 It was filled with old people.
-We were directly introduced by the busdriver 'This are Bart and Bram', then we had to wave to everyone.
-Everyone in the bus had been part of an organized bicycle tour, where they had cycle about 40 km per day.
-We were the only ones that had been picked up, because the bus we were supposed to take had been cancelled.
+The bus driver directly introduced us, 'This is Bart and Bram', then we had to wave to everyone.
+Everyone on the bus had been part of an organized bicycle tour, where they had cycled about 40 km per day.
+We were the only ones that had been picked up because the bus we were supposed to take had been canceled.

-During dinner we were seated next to a couple from Uden, who were about 70 years old, and tour guide Nel.
-They had all been on cycling vacation when they were younger.
+During dinner, we were seated next to a couple from Uden, who were about 70 years old, and tour guide Nel.
+They had all been on cycling vacations when they were younger.
 It was surprisingly fun and one big cacophony of conversations.
 We drank another half a liter of beer.
-During the main course the waitress came by to ask if someone wanted extra vegetables or meat, we wanted both.
+During the main course, the waitress came by to ask if someone wanted extra vegetables or meat, we wanted both.
 The entire group had been cycling in Karinthië in Austria, also for twelve days.
-Just like us they only had good weather.
+Just like us, they only had good weather.

 The fellow bus passengers